FAQs

 • Lowest total cost

-Improving long-term cross-river mobility between Evansville and Henderson has to include a discussion of the US 41 bridges.
+Improving long-term cross-river mobility between Evansville and Henderson must include a discussion of the US 41 bridges.
 The northbound span opened in 1932 and the southbound bridge opened in 1965.
 Maintenance costs are high.
 Indiana and Kentucky have spent more than $50 million on maintenance costs on the US 41 bridges since 2005.
 A report on the US 41 bridges finds it would cost an estimated $293 million to maintain the two bridges through 2062.

 A marketing plan will be undertaken to determine if there is any group or agency that would be willing and able to maintain and preserve the bridge for local use, which could include possible bicycle or pedestrian facilities.
-If there are no such groups or agencies found, the bridge would be demolished after construction of the I-69 bridge.
+If there are no such groups or agencies found, the bridge could be demolished after construction of the I-69 bridge.

 Search